How to Build Credit to Buy a House

 How to Reduce Debt Before Buying a Home

-Your DTI isn't included in your credit score, but it's still a major aspect of your creditworthiness when applying for a mortgage loan.
+Your DTI isn't included in your credit score, but it's still a major aspect of your creditworthiness when applying for a mortgage.

-In general, mortgage lenders want your DTI to be less than 43%, though some loan programs go as high as 50%.
-For your housing costs only, lenders prefer a DTI of 28% or less.
-Here are some steps you can take.
+Most lenders want your DTI below 43%, though some loan programs allow 50% or higher.
+For housing costs alone, lenders typically prefer a DTI of 28% or less.
+Here are some steps you can take:

-If you have loans or credit cards with relatively low balances, consider paying them off to lower your DTI.
-Note, however, that if you have an installment loan with 10 or fewer payments left, you can ask the lender to exclude the payment from your DTI without needing to pay it off.
+• Pay off small balances first.
+If you have loans or credit cards with relatively low balances, paying them off can lower your DTI quickly.
+Note that if you have an installment loan with 10 or fewer payments remaining, you may be able to ask the lender to exclude it from your DTI calculation without paying it off entirely.

 What Other Factors Do Mortgage Lenders Consider?

-While your credit history is the more important factor mortgage lenders consider, there are several others that you'll want to pay attention to as you prepare to apply:
+While your credit history is the most important factor mortgage lenders consider, there are several others that you'll want to pay attention to as you prepare to apply:

 • DTI: As previously mentioned, your debt-to-income ratio is the percentage of your gross monthly income that goes toward debt payments.
 You'll typically want a DTI below 43% to have a good chance of getting approved with favorable terms.